Pranit-Harekar/better-naming/README.md

 > A genie in a bottle, ready to grant developers' wishes for well-named variables

-This extension suggests meaningful names for variables, functions and classes using the OpenAI's text completions API.
+This extension suggests meaningful names for variables, functions and classes using OpenAI's text completions API.

 [Extension Link](https://marketplace.visualstudio.com/items?itemName=pranit-harekar.BetterNaming)